d12frosted/elpa-mirror/gnu/corfu-readme.txt

   • The current candidate is inserted with `TAB' and selected with `RET'.
   • Candidates sorting by prefix, string length and alphabetically.
+  • The selected candidate is previewed (configuable via `corfu-preview-current').
-  • The selected candidate is automatically committed on any further input by default.
-This behavior can be configured by adjusting `corfu-commit-predicate'.
+  • The selected candidate automatically committed on further input by default (configurable via `~corfu-commit-predicate~').
-  • Filter string can contain arbitrary characters and spaces, if `corfu-quit-at-boundary' is nil.
-This is needed when filtering with the [Orderless] completion style.
+  • The [Orderless] completion style is supported.
+The filter string can contain arbitrary characters, including spaces, if `corfu-quit-at-boundary' is nil.
   • Deferred completion style highlighting for performance.
   • Jumping to location/documentation of current candidate.
   • Show candidate documentation/signature string in the echo area.
   • Deprecated candidates are crossed out in the display.
   • Support for annotations (`annotation-function', `affixation-function').
+  • Icons can be provided by an external package via margin formatter functions.

 [Orderless] <https://github.com/oantolin/orderless>

-3 Configuration
+3 Installation and Configuration ════════════════════════════════
-═══════════════

   Corfu is available from [GNU ELPA], such that it can be installed directly via `package-install'.
-After installation, the local minor mode can be enabled with `M-x corfu-mode'.
+After installation, the global minor mode can be enabled with `M-x corfu-global-mode'.
 In order to configure Corfu and other packages in your init.el, you may want to use `use-package'.
-I recommend to give Orderless completion a try, which is different from the familiar prefix TAB completion.
+Corfu is highly flexible and customizable via `corfu-*' customization variables.
+For filtering I recommend to give Orderless completion a try, which is different from the familiar prefix TAB completion.
 However Corfu works well with the default completion styles, the use of Orderless is not a necessity.
 Here is an example configuration:

   ┌────
   │ (use-package corfu